chankinonn/GroupStruct/README.md

 # DESCRIPTION
 GroupStruct contains tools for analyzing and visualizing morphological and genetic data to evince group structure.
-Functions include body-size corrections of morphological characters to correct for ontogenetic variation in body size, various clustering/dimension reduction analyses, and comparing genetic distances (p-distance) of species based on a user-specific threshold
+Functions include body-size corrections of morphological characters to correct for ontogenetic variation in body size, various clustering/dimension reduction analyses, and various analyses using P-distances.
 Please post questions and bug reports to groupstruct@googlegroups.com

 # INSTALLATION